-Amendments resulting in significant changes of tax law policy or taxpayers guarantees are less frequent.
-For instance, the Personal Income Tax Code has been significantly amended in 2000 and suffered several amendments in 2014.
+Amendments resulting in significant changes of tax law policy or taxpayers' guarantees are less frequent.
+The most relevant amendments to the Personal Income Tax Code and Corporate Income Tax Code date back to 2014.

 2. What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?